|Since most domesticated pets are fed processed food and chlorinated

 cats and finicky dogs to accept microalgae products in their food:

-- Open up a capsule and dip the end of a flat toothpick into the
+- Extremely gradual method: open up a capsule and dip the end of a flat toothpick into the

 long end of the capsule.
 Pull out whatever microalgae powder sticks to